FAQs

 of tricks, jumps and flips.
 Will we be doing these?

-A: We call these kinds of moves aerials, or air-steps, and
+A: We call these kinds of moves aerials, or air-steps, and no, we

-they are only used for performance and competition.
+are only used for performance and competition.
 Also, only

 experienced dancers execute them after training with professionals